jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-05-20.md

 Tasks:

-*
+* *Riaan* will post to g.d.o a topic asking people to sign up, either as attendees or those who are willing to train.
+* Potentially approach companies who do training as a product, and invite them to meetups to talk to people about their service offering.

 Minutes:

 *

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 ================================================================================